|Receive quarterly e-newsletters about the COPD Learn More Breathe Better® campaign and lung research.|

 BREATHE LA, a leader in COPD education and advocacy across Southern California, recently brought more than 30 prominent pulmonologists and allied health professionals from the region together in Hollywood as part of as part of the Trudeau Society's annual Samuel J. Sills MD Visiting Scholar Lecture & Grand Rounds.

 Dr. James Crapo of National Jewish Health (another Breathe Better Network member) and the University of Colorado Denver was the evening's distinguished scholar.
 Dr. Crapo spoke on the NHLBI funded COPDGene® study which is examining how genetic or inherited risk factors contribute to developing COPD and how this research may lead to improved diagnosis and care.

 Trudeau Society, in coordination with BREATHE LA, is Los Angeles' leading regional lung health network, annually hosting professional symposia and grand rounds for experts in respiratory care.
 For more information on Trudeau Society and the Samuel Sills Speakers Series, visit the Breathe LA website.

 Want to see your organization’s efforts featured on the Network in Motion page?
 Visit “How Can I Get Involved” to learn more.
-Then, drop us a line and let us know about your COPD awareness success story!
+Then, email us at NHLBIinfo@nhlbi.nih.gov and let us know about your COPD awareness success story!
 Already a campaign partner?
-Send us an update on your organization’s recent activities.
+Email us at NHLBIinfo@nhlbi.nih.gov about your organization’s recent activities.